What is child abuse?

 What is child abuse?
 It's your duty to report child abuse.

 Every adult in Ontario has a legal obligation to report child abuse to a Children’s Aid Society.
-Jewish Family & Child is the Children’s Aid Society for the Jewish community in Toronto and York Region, so if you know or suspect that a Jewish child is being abused, call us right away at 416 638-7800, 24 hours a day..
+Jewish Family and Child Service is the Children’s Aid Society for the Jewish community in Toronto and York Region, so if you know or suspect that a Jewish child is being abused, call us right away at 416 638-7800, 24 hours a day..
 If the office is closed, an on-call child protection worker can always be reached at 1-800-404-1393.

 You don't need to be sure.